 - Make all licenses and certifications visible.
 You worked hard to achieve your licenses and certifications.
 Show them off.
 Be proud.
 When you make licenses and certifications easily to find, it will improve your stock of being a qualified candidate.

 - Include any honors and awards.
-Just like you should be proud of your education, be proud of your achievements.
-If you have been recognized and received special awards include that in your resume.
+Like you should be proud of your education, be proud of your achievements.
+If you have been recognized and received special awards, include that in your resume.
 It’s best to keep it relevant to the assignment you are applying but showcasing your excellence is always a good thing.

 - Emphasize Bed Count and Facility Size.
 Not only does a hiring manager see your experience and education, but including logistics about places you have worked is important.
 How many beds were in the unit?
 How many beds were in the facility?
 They want to know if you are a good fit in their work environment.